nickbrandt/GitLab/doc/user/incident_management/index.md

 ## Alerting

-You can let GitLab know of alerts that may be triggering in your applications and services.
-GitLab can react to these by automatically creating Issues, and alerting developers via Email.
+GitLab can react to the alerts that your applications and services may be triggering by automatically creating issues, and alerting developers via email.

 ### Prometheus Alerts